jeanarjean/jeanarjean.github.io/README.md

-# jeanarjean's personal website
+# Rorscharg's personal website

 Static website made using [Gatsby](https://www.gatsbyjs.org/) and hosted using github pages.
-Master is the compiled webpage, go on the develop branch to look at the source code.

-You can visit the website [here](https://jeanarjean.com).
+You can visit the webiste [here](http://rorscharg.com).

-Template used is available [here](https://github.com/gatsbyjs/gatsby-starter-blog).
+Template used it available [here](https://github.com/gatsbyjs/gatsby-starter-blog).

-**Development happens on branch develop**